 So whichever location you choose both are worth spending time.
 By the way, the gas station in Squirrely has the best views of any I have seen!
 And the Craft store hosts the finest crafts and more from Cortes and the outer islands.
 If you want a unique craft gift then this is the place.

-Squirrel Cove also hosts the Cortes Island Oyster and Seafood Festival each May long weekend on Saturday.
+The Cortes Island Oyster and Seafood Festival happens each May long weekend on Saturday.
 It is a must visit if you love seafood.
 All you can eat buffet and the best oysters in the world.